 Fiction:

 The department offers two awards in the fiction category.
-The Anne Flexner Memorial Award for Creative Writing was established by the family and friends of Anne Flexner, who graduated from Duke in 1945.
-There are two prizes: one for fiction and one for poetry.
+The Anne Flexner Memorial Award for Creative Writing (fiction) was established by the family and friends of Anne Flexner, who graduated from Duke in 1945.
 The Reynolds Price Fiction Award was established in memory of the distinguished novelist, essayist, story-writer, poet and public intellectual, Reynolds Price, who was a graduate of Duke and taught in the English Department for over 50 years.

 Creative Nonfiction:

 The Lucaci Award for Creative Nonfiction is funded by the Lucaci Endowment.
-It was established to encourage creative nonfiction writing and to honor George P. Lucaci, a former Duke student, who has been an active supporter of undergraduate creative writing in the English Department for many years.
+The award was established by the English Department to encourage creative nonfiction writing and to honor George P. Lucaci, a former Duke student and active supporter of undergraduate creative writing.

 Poetry:

-The departments offers three prizes to recognize a poem or group of poems: the Anne Flexner Memorial Award for Creative Writing (Poetry), the Academy of American Poets Prize, and the Terry Welby Tyler, Jr. & Lee Emerson Tyler Award for Poetry.
-The Terry Welby Tyler, Jr. & Lee Emerson Tyler Award for Poetry was established by the family of Terry Welby Tyler, Jr., who would have graduated with the class of 1997, to recognize and honor outstanding undergraduate poetry.
-This award is made possible through the generosity of Kathy and Hank Thompson.
+The department offers three prizes to recognize a poem or group of poems.
+The Anne Flexner Memorial Award for Creative Writing (poetry) was established by the family and friends of Anne Flexner, who graduated from Duke in 1945.
+The Academy of American Poets Prize has been sponsored by the Academy since 1955.
+The Terry Welby Tyler, Jr. Poetry Award was established by the family of Terry Welby Tyler, Jr., who would have graduated with the class of 1997, to recognize and encourage outstanding undergraduate poetry.

 It is important that you submit your entry to the correct Creative Writing Contest email and that your SUBJECT LINE includes the title of your work.